bxartur/Maze-game/README.md

 2. Function that returns shortest way from start to exit
 3. Object classes made to present each element of maze (wall, solution path, guards, treasures, etc...)
 4. Turtle library to show game in separate window
+5. Game functions such as possibility to control player character and make interactions with objects in maze

 ## Example
 ![maze-example](https://user-images.githubusercontent.com/123515299/215509446-85b5bdd6-9ede-4a51-a06f-03429e660ef3.png)